nairuby/nairuby.org/index.md

     these.
 Happens every week except the first week of the month.

     * **Lunch meetings** to hang out and meet fellow Ruby enthusiasts.
-    Occurs evry last Wednesday of the month.
+    Occurs every last Wednesday of the month.

 * **Give a presentation** at one our our monthly meetings and share something you've learned in the world of Ruby with the group.
 You can also